 Instead, opt for a used vehicle with low miles.
 You can find really great deals and can sometimes even negotiate the price down a bit more easily.

-Before you ever shop for a car, you need to know how much car you can actually afford (keeping in mind your annual taxes and insurance in addition to any payment).
+Before you ever shop for a car, you need to know how much you can afford (keeping in mind your annual taxes and insurance in addition to any payment).
 Don’t even test drive something that might be outside of your budget.

 Stick to your guns and do not fall for the lure of the salesman – who is just trying to make you spend more so he can make a larger commission.

 Make sure you account for every dollar coming into your home and do not spend it unless you have it.
-This is where you MUST have a well written budget.
+This is where you MUST have a well-written budget.
 Make sure you never write checks before the money is in your account.

 We all have great ideas that we are going to go to the gym and workout.
 We buy the discounted membership and go a few times and then stop.